 With the announcement that Kyrie Irving would not play this year, the rest of the Mavericks’ season is expected to function as something of a fact-finding mission, Mike Curtis writes for the Dallas Morning News.

-Dallas has five players set to hit unrestricted free agency this summer, and one player who is drawing enough attention to warrant long-term consideration is Marvin Bagley III, who was a part of the Anthony Davis trade between the Mavs and Wizards.
+Dallas has five players set to hit unrestricted free agency this summer, and one newcomer who has shown enough to warrant long-term consideration is Marvin Bagley III, who was a part of the Anthony Davis trade between the Mavs and Wizards.

-Bagley has averaged 13.5 points and 8.8 rebounds in six games as a reserve, and has three double-doubles in that span.
+Since arriving in Dallas, Bagley has averaged 13.5 points and 8.8 rebounds in six games as a reserve and has three double-doubles in that span.
 Curtis points to the 26-year-old’s energy on the glass as a major factor in his success.
-Bagley is averaging 3.7 offensive rebounds with the Mavs and is a different archetype of big man than their two centers, Dereck Lively II and Daniel Gafford.
+Bagley is averaging 3.7 offensive rebounds per game with the Mavs and is a different archetype of big man than their top two centers, Dereck Lively II and Daniel Gafford.

 Curtis writes that Bagley has yet to find a franchise that will commit to him, but a deal to keep him in Dallas as a reserve center could be mutually beneficial.